Assistant Professor of Curriculum, Assessment and Instruction

 Orono, Maine 04469-5766

-Bio: Rebecca Buchanan completed her Ph.D. at the University of California Santa Cruz in 2017.
-She studies teacher learning, broadly defined.
-Rebecca is interested in the intersection of personal identity, professional development, school reform, literacy and language.
+Bio: Rebecca Buchanan is an assistant professor of curriculum, assessment and instruction, part of the School and Learning and Teaching at the University of Maine College of Education and Human Development.
+Dr. Buchanan studies teacher learning, broadly defined.
+She is interested in the intersection of personal identity, professional development, school reform, literacy and language.
 She employs qualitative methods and discourse analysis to investigate how teachers learn in and across multiple contexts by connecting their own personal and professional pasts with the present.

 Ph.D., 2017, University of California Santa Cruz